 Managing staffing throughout 2022 has been challenging.
-However, we continue to implement strategies that better plan for and fill our leave and retirement vacancies.
+However, we continue implementing strategies that better plan for and fill our leave and retirement vacancies.

 Steps were taken to conduct a lateral Paramedic hiring process in June and October 2022, resulting in eleven Paramedics hired.
-We will be conducting additional lateral hiring processes for firefighters and paramedics in June and October 2023.
+We will conduct additional lateral hiring processes for firefighters and paramedics in June and October 2023.
 We are encouraging employees to prepare for and attend Paramedic school.
 Eight members attended Paramedic school in FY22/23 and we plan to send another thirteen students in FY23/24.

-We continue to make improvements in our computer-aided dispatch (CAD) program as well as improving on response metrics with our partnering agencies.
+We continue to improve our computer-aided dispatch (CAD) program and improve response metrics with our partnering agencies.